openxc/smart-wiper/README.md

 ![ftdi](https://github.com/openxc/smart-wiper/raw/master/Docs/ftdi.JPG)

 The Arduino firmware calculates and sends the information about current states of the wiper to Android devices over bluetooth.
-It receives raw data of acceleration rates in three axes from a triple axis accelerometer, calculates the variances of acceleration in all three axes and decides if the wiper is moving and at which speed mode based on the values of variances.
+It receives raw data of acceleration rates in three axes from a triple axis accelerometer, calculates the variances of acceleration in all three axes and decides if the wiper is wiping based on the values of variances.
 More details on the algorithm and the scope is discussed in details [here](https://github.com/openxc/smart-wiper/tree/master/Arduino)

 ## **Android**